hirosystems/token-metadata-api/README.md

 npm run start
 ```

+### Stopping the service

+When shutting down, you should always prefer to send the `SIGINT` signal instead of `SIGKILL` so
+the service has time to finish any pending background work and all dependencies are gracefully
+disconnected.

 ### Using an image cache service

 The Token Metadata Service allows you to specify the path to a custom script that can pre-process